-It’s been nearly two years now since the “Housing a Changing City: Boston 2030” plan was announced.
+It’s been nearly six years since the “Housing a Changing City: Boston 2030” plan was announced.
 Apparently both city officials and developers are doing a good job.
 They are on track to reach the goal of 53,000 new housing units in the city.
 According to recent estimates, the amount of construction that is currently taking place is the highest recorded in the past 20 years.
 That being said, it is important to know what’s to come so we can shape our plans.
 Here you’ll find a few of some of the biggest and most exciting new construction projects happening in Boston.

 The Tallest New Construction in Southie